lcbc-epfl/iesm-public/templates/exercise_template_Ex5.md

 :::{admonition} Exercise 7
 :class: exercise
 Comment on the accuracy of the HF approach for this system.
 If the
+    error associated with HF or with MPn bigger, and why?
-    difference between HF and MPn is large, how is the use of MPn still justified? (*Hint*: Think in terms of the scale of the absolute energy of the system, rather than the reaction.)
+    (*Hint*: Think in terms of the scale of the absolute energy of the reaction, as well as of the different components of the system.)
 :::

 Your answer here